"We pray when we are meditatively quiet before God with Psalm 118 open before us;

 ---- Eugene Peterson, *Practice Resurrection*, p.74.

 One traditional way of doing this is to pray the daily office of the hours.
 In this, the prayers are scheduled at specific times throughout the day.
 Prayers at specific times of day were part of the earliest churches' way of life, as it was for the Jews before them.
-In the tradition of Benedict, these times each have a name : the Lauds (morning praise), Prime (before starting out your work day, around breakfast), Terce (around 9-10 am or the start of work), Sext (noon, or around lunch), None ('no-nay') (3 to 4 pm, or at the end of the workday), Vespers (6 to 8 pm), and Compline (bedtime), as well as Vigil (overnight).
-A Scripture reading and short section of liturgy may be said, as well as prayer.
+In the tradition of Benedict, these times each have a name: the Lauds (morning praise), Prime (before starting out your work day, around breakfast), Terce (around 9-10 am or the start of work), Sext (noon, or around lunch), None ('no-nay') (3 to 4 pm, or at the end of the workday), Vespers (6 to 8 pm), and Compline (bedtime), as well as Vigil (overnight).
+A Scripture reading and short section of liturgy may be said, then they would meditate on it.
 But even the most non-liturgical of Christians generally pray at wake-up and at bedtime.
-Jews and Muslims also have traditionally-set times for prayer.
+Jews and Muslims also have times of day traditionally set aside for prayer.

 Setting a schedule helps to create a habit or pattern of prayer, and turns the believer back to God throughout the day.
 It's not about how you do it or how many times a day you do it, it's about turning to God in the midst of what you do during the day, helping to keep the whole day in prayer.
 Many find it helpful to give each designated time a separate focus or regular item.
 For instance, a daytime worker would set up the day ahead at midmorning by praying about each item on the schedule, and the mid-afternoon prayer would be to help them leave their job behind in mind and body (some people find it difficult to let go of their work).
 But the core matter at hand is not function; it is the giving of thanks to God.